terra-campaigns/arrival/_arrivalNotions.md

 - [ ] Create city encounter generator
 - [ ] Create undead mob as a creature - Godbound, and replace on encounter gen
 - [ ] Add acrisae to random encounter
+- [ ] Think of standards for ML and Instinct

 ## snoozed scenes